DziarnowskiJ/AoC_2023/README.md

 ```
 Second part was similar, but introduced a significant twist -
 seeds instead of individual values had to be considered in pairs and created ranges.
-Where similarly as before with maps, first value would be a lower bound of a range
+Similarly as before with maps, first value would be a lower bound of a range
 and second was the range_length:
 ```
 seeds: 79 14 55 13  --> seeds [79-93] [55-67]